greatcoltini/stonehearth_expanded/README.md

 - Adds several schematics unlocked as jobs are made for the buildings:
   * Weavers Workshop (Ascendancy)
   * Masonry (Ascendancy)
+- Adds Cows to the world of Stonehearth!
+  * Cows are found by the shepherd in the wild
+  * Cows drop buckets of milk to be used in making cheese!
+  * Cows can be farmed for raw steak, which can be cooked and eaten.

 ##2: How do I install?